Mil Mi-28: Russia

 In October 2016, a prototype of an upgraded Mi-28NM helicopter performed its maiden flight.
-The Russian Defence Ministry ordered the first batch of Mi-28NM helicopters in December 2017, not disclosing the number of helicopters ordered.
-In March 2019, a Mi-28NM prototype was seen accompanied by a Mi-24/Mi-35M during a combat sortie over rebel-held territory in the northern Hama.
-It was reported the helicopter was sent to Syria to undergo testing in difficult weather and climate conditions.
-The Russian Aerospace Forces received the first two serial Mi-28NMs on 23 June 2019.
-A month later, during the International Military-Technical Forum ARMY-2019, the Russian Defence Ministry and Rostec signed a long-term contract for the supply of 98 Mi-28NMs by 2027.
+It was reported that a Mi-28NM prototype was sent to Syria to undergo testing in difficult weather and climate conditions.
+In July 2019, during the International Military-Technical Forum ARMY-2019, the Russian Defence Ministry and Rostec signed a long-term contract for the supply of 98 Mi-28NMs by 2027.
 A new contract was signed in August 2022.

 The Mi-28N was deployed by Russia during the 2022 invasion of Ukraine.
-The Times reported that Ukrainian forces had successfully used a UK-made Starstreak system to shoot down a Russian Mi-28N attack helicopter in early April.
+The Times reported that Ukrainian forces had successfully used a British-made Starstreak system to shoot down a Russian Mi-28N attack helicopter in early April.
 On 26 April, the wreck of a Mi-28 was found by Ukrainian forces outside the town of Hostomel in the Kyiv Oblast.
 The craft was likely destroyed during the Battle of Hostomel Airport.
 On 9 May, one Mi-28 was destroyed in north of Kharkiv, the attack helicopter with registration number RF-13654 was the third visually reported loss of that type.
 On 16 May, another Mi-28N with registration number RF-13628 was destroyed in Kharkiv.
 On 12 June 2022, a Mi-28N was destroyed and its wreck recorded in video by Ukrainian troops, the crew of the helicopter died at the crash site.

-On 18 September 2023, the Ukrainian military intelligence claimed a raid against Chkalovsky Air Base, near Moscow, occurred.
-During which they claimed damaged the tail rotor of a Mi-28N.
-It had been used in the shooting down of Ukrainian drones, according to a statement.
+On 18 September 2023, Ukrainian military intelligence claimed the tail rotor of a Mi-28N was damaged in a raid against Chkalovsky Air Base near Moscow.
+According to a statement, the damaged helicopter was used to shoot down Ukrainian drones.

-On 6 August 2024, the Ukrainian SBU stated that a Russian Mi-28 in Kursk Oblast was damaged by an FPV drone.
+On 6 August 2024, the Ukrainian SBU stated that a Russian Mi-28 in Kursk Oblast was damaged by a first-person view FPV drone.
 The SBU claimed that it the first successful intercept of a helicopter, mid-flight, using a drone.

-As of 13 May 2025, twelve Mi-28s have been visually confirmed as lost and four damaged since start of 2022 Invasion by the Oryx blog.
+As of November 2025, 14 Mi-28s have been visually confirmed as lost and 4 damaged since the start of the 2022 Invasion by the Oryx blog.

+On 29 April 2026, the Unmanned Systems Forces (Ukraine) destroyed four helicopters, two Mi-28 and two Mi-17s, while refuelling in Voronezh Oblast using drones.

+On 15 July 2026, a Mi-28 was shot down by a Ukrainian FPV over Vyazovoye, Prokhorovsky District, Belgorod Oblast.